 You may already be doing some of them.
 If so, you’re on the path to gift giving enlightenment!

-It may be difficult for some people to get their head around these radically different gift giving rules.
+It may be difficult for some people to get their heads around these radically different gift giving rules.
 I encourage these people to take a hard look at where they picked up their gift giving beliefs.
 And then decide whether those beliefs are truly relevant and useful today.

 Here they are.